-- Your high school or school district homeless liaison - The director of an emergency shelter or transitional housing provider funded by the U.S. Department of Housing and Urban Development - The director of a runaway or homeless youth basic center or transitional living program - None of the above
+- □ Your high school or school district homeless liaison - The director of an emergency shelter or transitional housing provider funded by the U.S. Department of Housing and Urban Development - The director of a runaway or homeless youth basic center or transitional living program - None of the above

 If possible, you should try to get a determination from one of the entities listed.
-If that is not possible, select "None of the above."
+New guidance released in November 2022 also requires financial aid offices to accept documentation from any program serving individuals experiencing homelessness, a TRIO or GEAR UP program, or a financial aid administrator from another institution who previously documented the student's circumstance.
+If you can't get verification from one of the authorized entities, select "None of the above."
 If you select "None of the above" you will need to meet with the Financial Aid Administrator (FAA) at the college you plan to attend to determine whether you meet the definition of homeless or at risk of being homeless.
 To find tips about how to prepare for the interview with the financial aid office, go to schoolhouseconnection.org/independent-determination-financial-aid-interview/.
+NOTE: Students who do not qualify as homeless but who cannot obtain parental information can request an exemption from this requirement for special circumstances such as an abusive family, parental incarceration or when parents' whereabouts are unknown.
+Indicate when asked that you are "unable to provide information about my parents" and complete the Special Circumstances Qualifications.
+You must then follow up with the financial aid office to request a "dependency override."